Flu season is here and we've got you covered

 We strongly encourage you to get your flu vaccine during a scheduled visit with your provider, or you can schedule a flu vaccine appointment by calling our scheduling line at 503-223-3113.

 We are able to bill your insurance for your flu vaccine.
 If you plan to pay out-of-pocket, you will be required to pay $45 at the time of your vaccination.
-Please note that for the high-dose flu vaccine (formulated for adults 65 or older), the out-of-pocket fee will be $83.
+Please note that for the high-dose flu vaccine (formulated for adults 65 or older), the out-of-pocket fee is $90.